 file:/// w:// Metronome / Contract / Contract Documents / BUMP / MINUTE WINNER - You got one minute to win it …

-Caroline Kean categorically denied that contracts were ever created and she stated the following on page 11 of her witness statement of 30 November 2023 which she submitted to the court in support of Wiggin’s strike out application: “No contract did exist, (for those were my instructions)”.
-But she knew that her statement, “for those were my instructions”, was FALSE and was PERJURY, because she was fully aware, prior to making her statement, that her law firm Wiggin LLP was not instructed in the case at the time when those contracts were created in 2011 between “Friday TV” and “BUMP”, and she does herself confirm this on page 5 paragraph 18 of her witness statement: “Wiggin was first instructed in connection with the proceedings in 2016”.
-Thus the concealed contracts were created five years before she and her law firm Wiggin LLP were retained and instructed to act for Friday TV.
+Caroline Kean of Wiggin LLP categorically denied that contracts were ever created and she stated on page 11 of her witness statement of 30 November 2023: “No contract did exist, (for those were my instructions)”.
+She knew that her statement, “for those were my instructions”, was FALSE and was PERJURY, because she was fully aware, prior to making her statement, that her law firm Wiggin LLP was not instructed in the case at the time when those contracts were created in 2011 between “Friday TV” and “BUMP”, and she does confirm this herself on page 5 paragraph 18 of her witness statement: “Wiggin was first instructed in connection with the proceedings in 2016”.
+Thus the concealed contracts were created five years before she and her law firm Wiggin LLP were retained and instructed by Friday TV.